+The flea's bites itself is not that painful or itchy.
+It is the saliva the fleas secrete that causes the irritation and itching.
+This itching varies from pet to pet depending on how sensitive they are to the many compounds flea saliva contain, the number of fleas they have and the pet's individual temperament.
 Flea bites leave a small, reddish pimple at the site of the bite.
-For reasons that we do not know , fleas tend to congregate on the rump and dorsal base of a pet’s tail.
-Some people think this is because in those locations, the pets have problems catching them.
-Another common place to find fleas is around the neck.
+For reasons that we do not understand, fleas tend to congregate on the pet's rump and the dorsal base of its tail.
+Some people think this is because in those locations, the pets have the most difficulty catching them.
+But I believe there are other attractants to those areas.
+Another common place to find fleas on your pet is around its neck.

 One or two fleas can be hard to spot.
-Fleas jump on and off pets so none may be present when you make your exam.
+Fleas jump on and off pets all the time.
+So none may be present when you do your exam.
 Rather than look for the fleas themselves, look for the tell-tail pepper-like granules fleas leave on your pet’s skin.
 This material is the pet’s blood that has passed through the digestive system of the flea.
 If you are uncertain if this material is “flea dirt” or just dirt, pick it up on a moistened toothpick and place the granule on a white paper towel along with a drop of water.
 If the the rust color spreads over the paper, then your pet has a flea problem.

 one pet in your family has fleas, then they all do.
 No pets are immune